-1Limits converted to US \$ from SDR (Special Drawing Rights) as defined by the International Monetary Fund.
-2As at 4th February 2020.
+&lt;sup>1Limits converted to US \$ from SDR (Special Drawing Rights) as defined by the International Monetary Fund.
+As at 1st March 2021.
 An up-to-date list of Contracting States is available at www.imo.org/en/About/Conventions/ StatusOfConventions/Pages/Default.aspx.

-3 Six additional countries are signatory solely to the 1969 Civil Liability Convention.
+&lt;sup>3 Six additional countries are signatory solely to the 1969 Civil Liability Convention.
 This earlier iteration of the CLC provides a significantly reduced liability limit and applicability, and has been superseded by the 1992 Protocol.